-Brie and Cranberry and Brie and Figs in a Flaky Gluten Free Pastry!
+Brie and Cranberry and Brie and Fig Bites in a Flaky Gluten Free Pastry!
 The day just got better!
 These are a perfect appetizer, but honestly you could serve them as dessert with some fresh fruit!

 You could alternately fill the pastry crust with some diced ripe tomato or sun dried tomato and top them with grated Pecorino, Parmesan, or Dubliner cheese, and some herbs.
 I talk a lot about Dubliner Cheese because it’s one of my favorites.
 It has a little nut flavor and a little sweetness to it.
 And Costco carries a huge block!

 Also, have you tried the Kirkland brand Coastal Rugged Mature English Cheddar?
 It’s delicious.
 We eat a lot of cheese here, thank goodness I only have a gluten allergy (severe sensitivity).
 You can easily make (or purchase) the pastry dough ahead of time and these are so easy to put together and bake.
 I like to form the pastry dough into a flat disc before wrapping and chilling for an hour, but for this recipe I would divide the dough into two pieces just after making, form into flat discs, and wrap and chill.

 You can also prepare these up to baking and refrigerate or even prepare and bake ahead of time and just reheat the day of.
 Pair these bites with a Prosecco or a Champagne.
 A Sauvignon Blanc or Sparkling Rose would also go well with them.
 They will be a great start to any party or gathering.
 Especially for your gluten free guests!